-Previous research has investigated online dietary advice for MS; however, an update is required given the dynamic nature of internet content and the advancement of search tools from traditional search engines to AI-based large language models.
+Previous research has investigated online dietary advice for MS but an update is needed, given the dynamic nature of internet content and as search tools advance from traditional search engines to AI-based large language models.

-The aim of this research is, therefore, to determine whether online dietary advice for MS promotes adherence with the Australian Dietary Guidelines and explore associations with health outcomes in MS. Given the variation in national dietary guidelines between countries and a requirement to analyse dietary intake data according to regional guidelines, this research will be undertaken in the context of Australian observational data and Australian dietary guidelines.
+This research aims to determine whether online dietary advice for MS promotes adherence with the Australian Dietary Guidelines and explore associations with health outcomes in MS. Given the variation in national dietary guidelines between countries and a requirement to analyse dietary intake data according to regional guidelines, this research is undertaken in the context of Australian observational data and Australian dietary guidelines.
+The research also aims to provide consumers with a tool to help make informed dietary decisions.

 Associate Professor Yasmine Probst